codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the man run around his bed?
-Because he was trying to catch up on his sleep!
+Why didn’t the skeleton cross the road?
+Because he had no guts.

 ## Daily Trivia

-Australia, Japan, and Southeast Asia are in which ITU Region?
+On which day did the World Wide Web go online?
- 1. Region 3
+ 1. December 17, 1996
- 2. Region 4
+ 2. December 20, 1990
- 3. Region 2
+ 3. November 12, 1990
- 4. Region 1
+ 4. November 24, 1995

 <details>
   <summary>Answer</summary>
-  Region 3
+  December 20, 1990
 </details>